awsdocs/aws-sam-developer-guide/doc_source/serverless-quick-start.md

 1. **Package**\.
 When you're satisfied with your Lambda function, bundle the Lambda function, AWS SAM template, and any dependencies into an AWS CloudFormation deployment package using `sam package`\.

 1. **Deploy**\.
 Deploy the application to the AWS Cloud using `sam deploy`\.
-At this point, you'll be able to test your application in the AWS Cloud by invoking it using standard Lambda methods\.
+At this point, you're able to test your application in the AWS Cloud by invoking it using standard Lambda methods\.

 The example [Hello World Application](#gs-ex1) in the next section walks you through these steps in building your first serverless application using AWS SAM\.